digital-asset/docs.daml.com/docs/draft/docs/json-api-v3/index.rst

 Ensure that the canton console is started.
 Please refer to (TODO link)

-Check that json api is running: use curl to get openapi documentation
+Check that json api is running: in terminal use curl to get openapi documentation

 .. code-block:: shell

-    curl localhost:8080/docs/asyncapi
+    curl localhost:8080/docs/openapi

-alternatively open the web broswer and navigate to address:
+alternatively open the web browser and navigate to address:

+    `<http:://localhost:8080/docs/openapi>`_

+If you see yaml file that starts with:

 .. code-block:: none

-    http:://localhost:8080/docs/asyncapi

-(TODO put link)
+    openapi: 3.1.0
+    info:
+      title: JSON Ledger API HTTP endpoints

+You have successfully started  JSON API.

 .. _start-http-service:

 .. note:: Your JSON API service should never be exposed to the internet.
 When running in production the JSON API should be behind a `reverse proxy, such as via NGINX <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_.
-(TODO ???)

-The full set of configurable options that can be specified via config file is listed below
+The full set of configurable options that can be specified via config file is listed below (TODO - extend)

 .. code-block:: none